ADVOCATES FOR INJURED OIL REFINERY WORKERS

 - Internal organ injuries

 This is by no means an exhaustive list of injuries that refinery workers suffer from each year.
 If you were injured in any capacity while working at an oil refinery, you may be entitled to compensation.
-If the unthinkable happens and a loved one is killed on the job, contact our experienced team of personal injury attorneys.
+If the unthinkable happens and a loved one is killed on the job, contact our experienced team of oil refinery accident attorneys.
 We have a proven track record of helping our clients and their families receive the compensation they deserve for the pain and suffering they have incurred.

 FATAL OIL REFINERY ACCIDENTS ACROSS THE COUNTRY